-Quarterly activity increased 8.70% over the same quarter of the previous year.
+Quarterly activity decreased 35.29% over the same quarter of the previous year.

 2.1 Risk Map

 Risk Score 31,576

 This indicator measures the fire risk in each Super Output Area (SOA).
 Risk is determined using fire activity over the previous three fiscal years along with a range of demographic data, such as population and deprivation.